mjordan/islandora_workbench_docs/docs/check.md

 Once you have used `--check` to detect all of the problems with your CSV data, committing it to Islandora will work very reliably.

-Also, it is good practice to check your log after each time you run Islandora Workbench, since it may contain information that is not printed to the caonsole.
+Also, it is good practice to check your log after each time you run Islandora Workbench, since it may contain information that is not printed to the console.